Askarov5/macaddresslookup/README.md

 # Documentation

 This application extends the current cmd commands with getMacAddressData.
-It can be installed globally and reached from anywhere in your terminal. macaddress.io
+It can be installed globally and reached from anywhere in your terminal.

 File structure:
-bin - main source folder
+bin - main source folder.
---index.js - contains initialization codes
+--index.js - contains initialization codes.
---lookup.js - contains http requests
+--lookup.js - contains http requests.
-utils - contains utility functions
+utils - contains utility functions.
---urlUtils.js
+--urlUtils.js - contains utility functions.
-.env - contains environment variables and secrets config.js - configurations file
+.env - contains environment variables and secrets. config.js - configurations file.

+There're 3 files you may need to update.

+1. .env - contains API_KEY required for request data from macaddress.io
+2. config file - to change data provider
+3. urlUtils - to change url depending on data provider requirements